swiftlang/swift-foundation/Proposals/NNNN-attributedstring-utf8-utf16-views.md

 ## Source compatibility

-All of these changes are additive and have no impact on source compatibility except for the addition to `AttributedStringProtocol`.
-The added requirements to `AttributedStringProtocol` are both source and ABI breaking changes for any clients that have types conforming to this protocol.
-However, as declared by `AttributedStringProtocol`'s documentation, only Foundation is allowed to conform types to this protocol and other libraries outside of Foundation may not declare a conformance.
-Therefore, I feel that this is a suitable change to make as we will ensure that Foundation itself does not break and any clients that have declared conformances themselves are in violation of this type's API contract.
+All of these changes are additive and have no impact on source compatibility.
+The added requirements to `AttributedStringProtocol` have provided default implementations and as such are not ABI/API breaking changes.

 ## Implications on adoption